eblahm/eblahg/README.md

 2. Deploy the code to App Engine using the SDK

-3. Visit /config and fill in the appropriate info for your blog
+3. Visit /settings and fill in your dropbox info

-4. Click the "INITIALIZE DROPBOX API CLIENT" button.
+4. Click the "sync" button.
 This will create the file structure within the Apps folder of your Dropbox

-5. add content to the "published", "pics", and "sidebar_pics" folders

-6. manually launch sync script using the url: /admin/sync You can make this task reoccur as often as you like using cron.yaml
+5. add images to the "pics" folders.
+Pictures in this folder form the basis of the random sidebar

+6. [Add your draft webhook url](https://draftin.com/publishers) (hint: your secret url is located @ /settings page)

 ## Credits:
 Twitter Bootstrap
+Jquery
 Mike Knapp - [AppEngine-OAuth-Library](https://github.com/mikeknapp/AppEngine-OAuth-Library)
 Joey Bratton [joeyb-blog](https://github.com/joeyb/joeyb-blog)
 Markdown 2.0.1